Nickel

 Nickel is an alloy metal.
 According to the World Nickel Institute; approximately 66% of the nickel produced is used in the production of stainless steel, and is used to make corrosion-resistant alloys.
 There are alloys made with copper, chrome, aluminum, lead, cobalt, silver and gold.
 Nickel is used in the construction of engine parts (gas turbines, jet engines, etc.) due to its durability at very high and very low temperatures.
 Today, nickel is used in approximately 300 thousand products such as in the transport, aerospace, marine and construction industries, architectural applications, medical devices and coin production.

-According to the 2022 data included in the report of the American Geological Survey (USGS, Mineral Commodity Summaries, 2022); the countries with the highest nickel reserves are Indonesia (21 million tons), Australia (21 million tons), Brazil (16 million tons), Russia (7,5 million tons), Cuba (5.5 million tons) (USGS, 2021).
+According to the 2023 data included in the report of the American Geological Survey (USGS, Mineral Commodity Summaries, 2023); the countries with the highest nickel reserves are Indonesia (21 million tons), Australia (21 million tons), Brazil (16 million tons), Russia (7,5 million tons), New Caledonia (7,1 million tons) (USGS,2023).

 Looking at the world nickel production in recent years, it is seen that the nickel production has increased continuously.